mnlipp/VM-Operator/manager.md

 By default the PVC for this volume is created with the default storage class configured.
-The patch effectively provides a new configuration file for the manager that makes the controller use local-path as storage class for the PVC.
+The patch effectively provides a new configuration file for the manager that makes the controller use local-path as storage class for this PVC.

 Check that the pod with the manager is running: